narendra1695/RGB-Color-Guessing-Game/README.md

 ## Introduction

 As the name suggests, this is a color guessing game.
 The player will initially be presented with 3x2 matrix.
 All 6 squares will have different colors.
-A hexa-decimal color code will be displayed on the top of the squares.
+A hexa-decimal color code will be displayed on the top.
 The player have to select which square represents the color to win.

 The game have 2 modes, easy and hard.
-Initially, the game starts with hard mode which have 3x2 matrix (total 6 sqaures).
+Initially, the game starts with hard mode which have 3x2 matrix (total 6 squares).
 And, in easy mode the player is presented only 3 cubes.
 The rules remains the same, guess the correct square which have the same color as shown above the squares.

 ## Working